 Every chronic hepatitis C infection starts with an acute phase.
 Acute hepatitis C usually goes undiagnosed because it rarely causes symptoms.
 When signs and symptoms are present, they may include jaundice, along with fatigue, nausea, fever and muscle aches.
 Acute symptoms appear one to three months after exposure to the virus and last two weeks to three months.

 Acute hepatitis C infection doesn't always become chronic.
 Some people clear HCV from their bodies after the acute phase, an outcome known as spontaneous viral clearance.
-In studies of people diagnosed with acute HCV, rates of spontaneous viral clearance have varied from 14 to 50 percent.
+In studies of people diagnosed with acute HCV, rates of spontaneous viral clearance have varied from 15% to 25%.
 Acute hepatitis C also responds well to antiviral therapy.

-Hepatitis C infection is caused by the hepatitis C virus.
+Hepatitis C infection is caused by the hepatitis C virus (HCV).
 The infection spreads when blood contaminated with the virus enters the bloodstream of an uninfected person.

 Although chronic hepatitis C follows a similar course regardless of the genotype of the infecting virus, treatment recommendations vary depending on viral genotype.

 Your risk of hepatitis C infection is increased if you: